oliver-butterley/lean-update/README.md

 ## Details and custom configuration

-The action starts by attempting `lake update`.
-Assuming this is successful then the it attempts to build the project with the updated version.
+The action starts by checking if the project has mathlib as a dependency and aborts if this isn't the case.
+It then updates `lean-toolchain` to match the latest version of mathlib.
+It then attempts `lake update`.
+Assuming this is successful then the action attempts to build the project with the updated version.
 This might be successful or not.
 Consequently, there are three possible outcomes:

 - No update available
 - Update available and build successful